ZachHofmeister/CS449-Project3-PolyglotPersistence/README.md

 Next, install the required dependecies like this:
 > pip install -r requirements.txt

-Next, install haproxy & foreman like this:
+Next, install haproxy like this:
 > sudo apt install haproxy

+Next, install foreman like this:
 > sudo apt install ruby-foreman

 Next, generate the databases by running the **regenUsers.sh** and **regenPosts.sh** scripts inside the **/databases** directory.